 Best for: Classic, Contemporary, Carriage, and Modern homes

 With its trademarked materials, Northwest Door knows a thing or two about insulated garage doors.
 Most models let you choose your insulation type (and thickness) with options like polyvinyl honeycomb core panels, or polystyrene or urethane insulated panels.
-If you want to lessen your economic and environmental impact even more, some Northwest Door models use 25% recycled aluminum in the frame, and they recycle any leftover manufacturing scraps.
+If you want to lessen your economic and environmental impact even more, some Hormann Door models use 25% recycled aluminum in the frame, and they recycle any leftover manufacturing scraps.

 Clopay Garage Doors